 Removes the permanent shared folder with the given name previously created by createSharedFolder() from the collection of shared folders and stops sharing it.
+If this method fails, the following error codes may be reported:

 - VBOX_E_INVALID_VM_STATE: Virtual machine is not mutable. - VBOX_E_OBJECT_NOT_FOUND: Shared folder name does not exist.